RubisetCie/MMM_M9k_Remastered_Throwables/README.md

 M9k: Remastered is a massive improvement over the original M9k addons.

-We dumped the original code and then made new modern code for maximum performance.
+The original code was scrapped and replaced with new modern code for maximum performance.

-⠀

-**For the best experience we recommend avoiding playing in Singleplayer.**
-**Start a Multiplayer session instead.**

-\> The addon was designed with Multiplayer in mind just like 99% of other addons.

-\> We made it compatible with Singleplayer, but you might run into issues.

 # Compatibility

 M9k: Remastered is **not** compatible with original/legacy M9k addons.

 Weapons and packs have to be coded specifically for M9k: Remastered to function properly.

-⠀

 **All non-M9k: Remastered packs have to be removed.**